Frequently Asked Questions About Delegations

 - commitment to undoing racism

-- and willingness to engage in public witness and team worship.
+- and willingness to engage in public witness and team reflections.

-Usually a delegation includes people with range of experiences, from college students to persons with decades of experience in nonviolent action.
-As a delegate, you should begin making plans to share about the trip upon return to your home community and congregation.
+Usually a delegation includes people with range of experiences.
+As a delegate, you should begin making plans to share about the trip upon return to your home community.
 Minimum age is 18; there is no upper age limit.
 Usually, some physical rigors are involved as well as a very full agenda, so general good health and a certain level of physical stamina are required.

 9. What is nonviolent direct action and what role does this play in a CPT delegation?

 This term covers a range of symbolic public witness events that may include prayer vigils, street theater, processions or other kind s of "demonstrations."
 In the West Bank, CPT delegations have planted olive trees, harvested wheat and removed roadblocks.
 In the U.S.-Mexico Borderlands, they have painted crosses on the border wall and participated in a 6-day walk along a major migrant route.
 All of these are nonviolent public witnesses or actions that challenge violence or structural injustice.
 Sometimes participants in nonviolent actions plan to engage in acts of civil disobedience (purposefully breaking the law to intensify the witness.)
 Most CPT delegations do not plan civil disobedience actions – although some may include this option.
 Almost all actions contain some risk of confrontation.
 Prior to an action, delegation members talk together and with the local team about risks involved and choosing their roles.
 Almost all CPT delegations plan some kind of nonviolent action; however sometimes it is not possible to fit one in, or a planned event may not be carried out if, in consultation with local partners, it seems that an action would be more harmful than helpful to the local community.